Chris Sidoti: Career

 Sidoti holds a number of academic positions.
-He serves as adjunct professor at the University of Western Sydney, Griffith University, University of the Sunshine Coast, and the Australian Catholic University.
-He is a Fellow of the Castan Centre for Human Rights Law at Monash University, and an Affiliate at the Sydney Centre for International Law at the University of Sydney.
+He serves as adjunct professor at the University of Western Sydney, Griffith University, University of the Sunshine Coast.
+He is an Affiliate at the Sydney Centre for International Law at the University of Sydney.

 Sidoti co-led a UN fact-finding mission on Myanmar established in 2017 to look into "alleged recent human rights violations by military and security forces" related to the Rohingya genocide, which presented its report in September 2018.
 In the aftermath of the 2021 Myanmar coup d'état, he co-founded the Special Advisory Council for Myanmar (SAC-M) in March 2021 alongside UN officials Marzuki Darusman and Yanghee Lee.

 On 19 June 2024, Sidoti, as a member of the UN’s Independent International Commission of Inquiry on the Occupied Palestinian Territory presented the findings of its report into violations of international law committed on both sides since the October 7 attacks by Hamas on Israel.
 Navi Pillay, the chairperson of the inquiry called the scale of Israeli war crimes “unprecedented”.
 The commission submitted 7,000 pieces of evidence to Karim Khan, the lead prosecutor of the International Criminal Court (ICC), who accused Israeli Prime Minister Benjamin Netanyahu and Defense Minister Yoav Gallant of war crimes and crimes against humanity, including the “extermination” of Palestinians.
 Sidoti, answering claims by Netanyahu that the Israel Defense Forces is the “most moral army in the world,” declared, citing the report, “the only conclusion you can draw is that the Israeli army is one of the most criminal armies in the world”.

-Sidoti announced his retirement from the independent International Commission of Inquiry on the Occupied Palestinian Territory in July 2025, effective 3 November, saying that it was "an appropriate time to re-constitute the commission".
+In November 2025, Sidoti was appointed to a second term on the independent International Commission of Inquiry on the Occupied Palestinian Territory.